CrossRef/event-data-user-guide/event-data-manual.md

 For Agents that consume a list of DOIs (e.g. Mendeley) these constitute the list of DOIs that the Agent will query for.
 Every Evidence Record will contain a link to the Artifact that gave rise to the Event.

-The High Priority list contains DOIs that have been recently published and for which it is likely we will find events.
+The High Priority list contains DOIs that have been recently published and for which it is likely we will find Events.
 Agents that use this list will poll using it on a regular basis.

 The Medium list contains DOIs that have been less recently published.
 Agents that use this list will poll on a less regular basis.